Som Chai meets my family & friends

 Just an Ordinary Peasant is based on my uncle’s experience as an inmate at Treblinka extermination camp in 1944.
 His memoir recounts that while being forced to carry corpses from the gas chambers to an open-air pyre, he was handed a sack which held little children who were still alive.
 The guard commanded the sack be thrown into the fire.
 The woman I play in Just an Ordinary Peasant is a hybrid character created from the memoirs of my uncle, my parents and my own research.
 She sings and dances and also throws a sack of babies into the fire.
 This piece explores my own biases as well as questions the culpability of ‘ordinary people’ who were accomplices to the atrocities carried out during the Third Reich.

-Each one of us carries an accumulation of experiences and influences, not only from one’s own life, but also from the lives of previous generations.
-Sometimes it takes a whole lifetime to shed this baggage.
-Sometimes we don’t succeed, and the weight of our baggage continues to be passed on to the next generation.
+The suitcase can be a metaphor for our own baggage - the accumulation of experiences and influences, not only from one’s own life, but also from the lives of previous generations.
+It is hard to shed this baggage.
+Sometimes we don’t even realise the weight we are carrying.

 A Day in the Life of Baggage